oracle/oci-react-samples/mtdrworkshop/backend/Readme.md

 ## Introduction

-In this lab, you will deploy the pre-built Helidon Java Docker image to OKE, then configure the API Gateway.
+In this lab, you will build and deploy the pre-built Helidon Java Docker image to OKE, then configure the API Gateway to work with your application.

 Estimated time: ~25-minutes.